Bacon's Castle |

 (1862), Evelynton Plantation

-Located on Herring Creek, the original mansion (built in 1847 by Edmund Ruffin, Jr.) was surrounded by CSA breastworks.
+Located on Herring Creek, the original manor house (built in 1847 by Edmund Ruffin, Jr.) was surrounded by Confederate breastworks.
 Remnants still exist.
-The mansion was burned during the war, not rebuilt until the 1930's using bricks from the original house.
+The house was burned during the war, not rebuilt until the 1930's using bricks from the original house.

 (1864), near Weyanoke

-An extensive Union earthwork and gun emplacement located at Kittewan Plantation on the north-side of Kittewan Creek, which protected the rear approach to the pontoon crossing across the James River to Flowerdew Hundred.
+An extensive Union earthwork and gun emplacement located at Kittiewan Plantation on the north side of Kittiewan Creek, which protected the rear approach to the pontoon crossing across the James River to Flowerdew Hundred.
 Built after the Battle of Cold Harbor.
 Still exists.
+"Grant's Crossing" state marker located on VA 5 at County Rt.
+618.

 (thanks to Lyle Browning for providing info)